 Debt investment is considered less risky for the investor.
 If your venture fails, debt investors recoup their investment before equity investors.
 However, debt investors also have no ownership stake, meaning if your business is wildly successful, they won’t see the same escalating profits that an equity investor will.

-The third option, convertible debt, is a hybrid of debt and equity investment.
+The third option, convertible debt or convertible notes, is a hybrid of debt and equity investment.
 Your business borrows money from investors under the agreement that the loan will either be repaid or turned into an ownership share at a later point.
 This conversion typically takes place after an additional round of funding or once your company reaches a certain valuation.

 Deep dive: equity investment